sergio-sanz-rodriguez/RAG-Video-Audio-Expert-Assistant/README.md

 This stage ensures that the most relevant pieces of information are selected for answer generation.

-### 2.3 Generation
+### 2.3 Answer Generation
 In the final stage, the system generates an informed, natural language response:

 - The LLM receives the original user query, the previous conversation history, and the retrieved K chunks as input.
+In the current implementation, K is set to 15 chunks.

 - Based on this combined context, the LLM generates a detailed and domain-specific answer.